What’s CelticFest Mississippi and why do you do it?

 We have it covered — literally!
 Most of the festival stages are indoors anyway, and we have a rain contingency plan, so CelticFest goes on RAIN OR SHINE!!!

-Our vendors, some stages, and some workshop tents are outdoors, but everything else is inside (more stages, another workshop area, bathrooms…) You can bring food and drink inside/outside the buildings as you please.
+Our vendors, some stages, and some workshop tents are outdoors, but everything else is inside (more stages, another workshop area, bathrooms…) You can bring food and drink purchased from our vendors inside/outside the buildings as you please.

 Do we bring chairs or blankets?